 In the end, I ordered the couscous & carrots that came as a side on one of the meat dishes.
 With hindsight, I should’ve ordered at least another side dish as the serving was tiny.
 But I had assumed the galley would at least double the order as that was all I was getting.
 But no, they plated it as if it was a side for a main course, and then left the meat out.

 I do have to admit I had two forkfuls of the cous cous and a couple of carrots before I remembered to snap how poor the dish was.

 Neither dessert option on the menu was deemed suitable for either of us.
 Instead, we were given a plate of fruit each.
 That consisted of the usual fanned selection of melon slices, slice of pineapple and a small bunch of red grapes.

 We both felt we would’ve dined better in the buffet.
 It was a shame staff weren’t prepared despite having been told of our dietary needs.
-It is impossible to say how well they will cater for vegan passengers, perhaps just as well as their sister company Royal Caribbean does (see my RC review here).
+It is impossible to say how well they will cater for vegan passengers based on our short visit, perhaps just as well as their sister company Royal Caribbean does (see my RC review here).

 Ship visit conclusion: would I book?

 Would I let this one-off dining experience put me off from booking Celebrity?
 No, definitely not.
 Mr Vegancruiser & I (though not vegan back in 2014) had a wonderful cruise holiday with them onboard the Silhouette.
 I love the features, the decor on the Solstice class ships so much that I would gladly book another sailing – should the itinerary work for us.
 I think I need to, in order to confidently comment on their ability to cater for vegan passengers.